The past few years have unraveled the already-strained relationship between publishers and big tech.

 Advanced data platforms can not only resolve a publisher’s need for speed and scale, but can also manage the complex needs of global privacy compliance requirements.

-Amplify your monetization strategies through our custom solutions alongside brand-safe user generated content (UGC) or using our proprietary first-party data insights in your advertising offerings, driving higher yield.
+Amplify your publisher monetization strategies through our custom solutions alongside brand-safe user generated content (UGC) or using our proprietary first-party data insights in your advertising offerings, driving higher yield.
 OpenWeb has been leading the way for innovative publisher monetization products with trusted partnerships on both demand and supply side.
 We recently launched our first DSP integration with Centro, improving operational efficiency and ad performance on our partner sites.

 Looking ahead to a cookie-less future